 There has been marked progress in reducing poverty over the past decades.
-According to the most recent estimates, in 2012, 12.7 percent of the world’s population lived at or below $1.90 a day.
-That’s down from 37 percent in 1990 and 44 percent in 1981.
-And, the number of people living in extreme poverty around the world is projected to fall to under 10 percent of the global population, for the first time, in 2015.
+According to the most recent estimates, in 2013, 10.7 percent of the world’s population lived at or below $1.90 a day.
+That’s down from 35 percent in 1990 and 44 percent in 1981.
 This means that ending extreme poverty is within our reach.

 To better understand whether the world is on track to end extreme poverty, and how individual countries are faring, we must regularly measure progress.